formsandflows/PACo/Installation.md

-The installation of PACo and PACoCo is very simple and explained below
+The installation of PACo and PACoCo is very simple and explained below.

 ## PACo